docarray/docarray/docs/user_guide/storing/index_in_memory.md

 ## Access Documents

-To retrieve a document from a Document Index, you don't necessarily need to perform a fancy search.
+To retrieve a document from a Document Index you don't necessarily need to perform a fancy search.

 You can also access data by the `id` that was assigned to each document: